ntstryan/puppeteer-cli/README.md

-  --sandbox                                            [boolean] [default: true] --timeout                                            [number] [default: 30000] --wait-until                                        [string] [default: "load"] --cookie           Set a cookie in the form "key:value".
+  --sandbox                                            [boolean] [default: true] --timeout                                            [number] [default: 30000] --wait-until                                        [string] [default: "load"] --window-status    Wait for matching window.status to capture.        [string] --cookie           Set a cookie in the form "key:value".
 May be repeated for
                      multiple cookies.                                  [string]
   --full-page                                          [boolean] [default: true]